-the place of which would perhaps have been encroached upon by the gifts, if the apostleship had not come to occupy it, and to fulfil for the moment its functions,&#8221; whence did he draw this?
+the place of which would perhaps have been encroached upon by the gifts, if the apostleship had not come to occupy it, and to fulfil for the moment its functions," whence did he draw this?
 There may perhaps have been more gifts in one church than in another; but who says that, in the epistle to the Corinthians, Paul fulfils for the moment the duties of elder or deacon?
-Can pastors and elders of the Canton of Neufchatel say, with Paul, in this epistle, &#8220;If any man think himself to be a prophet, or spiritual, let him acknowledge that the things that I write unto you are the commandments of the Lord?&#8221;
+Can pastors and elders of the Canton of Neufchatel say, with Paul, in this epistle, "If any man think himself to be a prophet, or spiritual, let him acknowledge that the things that I write unto you are the commandments of the Lord?"

-Moreover, the manner in which the ministry of Paul, &#8220;as of one born out of due time,&#8221; began, overturns the whole system of the &#8220;Examination.&#8221; Nor does the author say anything at all about it.
+Moreover, the manner in which the ministry of Paul, "as of one born out of due time," began, overturns the whole system of the "Examination."
+Nor does the author say anything at all about it.
 He speaks indeed of his consecration; but that is quite a different question.
-The fact is, that Paul, who was an apostle, &#8220;not of men, nor by man, but by Jesus Christ, and God the Father, who raised him from the dead &#8220;(Galatians i: i), could not possibly figure in any development of &#8220;human order.&#8221; And it is on this that Paul insists absolutely in the epistle to the Galatians.
-And it is worth remarking, that after that this apostleship, which is neither of men nor by man, is shewn us in activity, *the other apostles disappear entirely from the biblical history of the Acts.*
+The fact is, that Paul, who was an apostle, "not of men, nor by man, but by Jesus Christ, and God the Father, who raised him from the dead" (@Galatians 1: 1), could not possibly figure in any development of "human order."
+And it is on this that Paul insists absolutely in the epistle to the Galatians.
+And it is worth remarking, that after that this apostleship, which is neither of men nor by man, is shewn us in activity; *the other apostles disappear entirely from the biblical history of the Acts*.

-<ul>Section 5

-Glance at the National Presbyterian Church as at Present Established.

-</ul>
+SECTION 5 -- GLANCE AT THE NATIONAL PRESBYTERIAN CHURCH AS AT PRESENT ESTABLISHED

 These last are but observations concerning details.
-Let us come to facts&#8212;that is to say, to what concerns the National Presbyterian Church as at present established.
+Let us come to facts -- that is to say, to what concerns the National Presbyterian Church as at present established.
 However ingenious theories may appear on paper, what have the two orders of things, I am about to present, in common?

-The one, that an apostle, who is neither of men nor by man, chooses men, some of whom were already prophets, and the others distinguished for piety, and* as to the latter, confers a gift on them by the imposition of hands.
+The one, that an apostle, who is neither of men nor by man, chooses men, some of whom were already prophets, and the others distinguished for piety, and, as to the latter, confers a gift on them by the imposition of hands.

 The other, that in a certain geographical circumscription there is found established, as a sort of monarchical government, a pastor, who may even *not be converted* (as happens in the immense majority of cases), but who is established according to a system limited to a nation, and established over an